Raheem Sterling: Man City forward subject of advanced talks with Chelsea

-Raheem Sterling heads a shortlist of Thomas Tuchel's attacking targets and has entered the final year of his contract with Man City; Chelsea looking for more firepower after Romelu Lukaku rejoined Inter Milan on loan
+Raheem Sterling heads a shortlist of Thomas Tuchel's attacking targets and has entered the final year of his contract with Man City; Chelsea looking for more firepower after Romelu Lukaku rejoined Inter Milan on loan; Chelsea defensive target Matthijs de Ligt wanted by Bayern Munich

 Chelsea and Manchester City are in advanced talks over a deal for Raheem Sterling, with Thomas Tuchel determined to add the England winger to his attacking options.